related by the Dold-Kan correspondence

 This is in fact a useful technique for replacing by a Quillen equivalent and -enriched model structure.
 More discussion of this point is at simplicial model category in the section Simplicial Quillen equivalent models.

 The original text is

 A review of Reedy model structures is in section A.2.9 of

 Discussion of functoriality of Reedy model structures is in

 The discussion of enriched Reedy model structures is in

 The main statement is theorem 4.7 there.

-The Reedy model structure on towers is discussed for instance in section 6 of
+The Reedy model structure on towers is discussed for instance in chapter 6 of